antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 - `RDFM_SERVER_KEY` - required when HTTPS is enabled; path to the server's private key.
 Additionally, the above also applies here.
 - `RDFM_WSGI_SERVER` - WSGI server to use, this value should be left default.
 Accepted values: `gunicorn` (**default**, production-ready), `werkzeug` (recommended for development).
 - `RDFM_WSGI_MAX_CONNECTIONS` - (when using Gunicorn) maximum amount of connections available to the server worker.
 This value must be set to at minimum the amount of devices that are expected to be maintaining a persistent (via WebSocket) connection with the server.
 Default: `4000`.
+- `RDFM_GUNICORN_WORKER_TIMEOUT` - (when using Gunicorn) maximum allowed timeout of request handling on the server worker.
+Configuring this option may be necessary when uploading large packages.
 - `RDFM_INCLUDE_FRONTEND_ENDPOINT` - specifies whether the RDFM server should serve the frontend application.
 If set, the server will serve the frontend application from endpoint `/api/static/frontend`.
 Before setting this variable, the frontend application must be built and placed in the `frontend/dist` directory.
 - `RDFM_FRONTEND_APP_URL` - specifies URL to the frontend application.
 This variable is required when `RDFM_INCLUDE_FRONTEND_ENDPOINT` is not set, as backend HTTP server has to know where to redirect the **user**.